 - Shoulder Pain

 - Neck Pain

-** Our low back and neck programs also include non-surgical Spinal Decompression Therapy; which is FDA Cleared and very effective for treating sciatica, pinched nerves, herniated disc, bulging disc, degenerative disc disease, spinal stenosis, radiating leg or arm pain, and many other conditions.
+** Our low back and neck programs also include non-surgical Spinal Decompression Therapy; which is an has clinically shown to be very effective for relieving pain from sciatica, pinched nerves, herniated disc, bulging disc, degenerative disc disease, spinal stenosis, radiating leg or arm pain, and many other spinal conditions.
 Specifically, for neck and back pain sufferers, using a combination of both Cold Laser and Spinal Decompression Therapy is integral in achieving optimal results.
 We will customize your treatment plan according to your diagnosis, symptoms, and mobility.**